gigvistas/linkedin-pdf-parser/README.rst

 information on PyScaffold see https://pyscaffold.org/.

 Steps to upload it to pypi:
-1. delete the old tag
+1. Delete the old tag
 command to delete the tag on local repo : git tag -d <tagname>

-2.push the changes to remote:
+2. Push the changes to remote:
 command:    git push origin --delete <tagname>

-1. create a new tag
+3. create a new tag

-Command to create a new tag : git tag -a tagname -m "my version 1.4"
+Command: to create a new tag : git tag -a tagname -m "my version 1.4"

-2. push that tag
+4. push that tag
-    git push origin tagname
+Command:    git push origin tagname

+5. Build the package distribution
-3.command to build that package: tox -e build  # to build your package distribution
+Command: to build that package: tox -e build  # to build your package distribution

+6. Publish the package
-4.Command to publish it to pypi tox -e publish -- --repository pypi  # to release your package to PyPI
+Command: tox -e publish -- --repository pypi  # to release your package to PyPI